Arcadia Group: 1990–2002: reorganisation, rebranding, launches and acquisitions

 The late 1990s also saw the launch of a new experimental high-fashion menswear chain, SU214 (Style Union 214), which took its name from its flagship store at 214 Oxford Street in London.
 The chain aimed to capitalise on the growing demand for high-end casualwear and expand upon the group's presence in the young menswear market.

 In June 1998, the Group acquired Wade-Smith, the Liverpool-based retailer of designer childrenswear, menswear, and womenswear.
 The acquisition was primarily to allow Arcadia to expand its presence in the childrenswear market, which they had made little attempt at up to this point.
-New Wade Smith Jr stores opened in locations such as the Bluewater shopping centre in Kent.
+New Wade Smith Jr stores opened in locations such as the Bluewater Shopping Centre in Kent.

-In June 1999, the Arcadia Group launched Zoom, an e-commerce and Internet Service Provider that forms a vital part of the Group's multi-channel approach to retailing.
+In June 1999, the Arcadia Group launched Zoom, an e-commerce and Internet Service Provider that formed a vital part of the Group's multi-channel approach to retailing.
 Shortly after Zoom's launch, Associated Newspapers Ltd acquired a 50% stake in Zoom, allowing both partners to benefit from the increased joint marketing opportunities.

 In July 1999, Arcadia Group increased its share of the UK womenswear market with the acquisition of the Sears womenswear businesses, comprising the Warehouse, Wallis, Richards, Miss Selfridge and Outfit brands from the defunct Sears plc.
 Shortly afterward, Arcadia chose to close down the underperforming Richards chain, though shops in suitable locations were rebranded under other Arcadia store brands.
 Arcadia continued to develop the Wallis, Miss Selfridge, and Warehouse brands, and expanded significantly the Outfit out-of-town store chain, introducing other Arcadia brands to the stores and expanding the store network.

 In 2000, the firm undertook a strategy known internally as BrandMAX under which underperforming brands were closed or scaled down.
 In some cases stores which were closed were replaced by other Arcadia properties.
 As part of BrandMAX, the Wade Smith Jr, Principles For Men and SU214 store brands ceased to trade and were absorbed as concessions into other group businesses (for instance, menswear chain SU214 was absorbed into Topman).
 Miss Selfridge was also reduced significantly in size (though gained a new London flagship store in the former SU214 flagship site) and all remaining standalone Topman stores were replaced by combined Topshop-Topman stores, a process of integration which had begun some years previously.